tngos17/Network-Science/README.md

 Almost all of these correlations are due to statistical self-reference and should highlight the potential value of implementing raw  `pcap` files for training data.
 Although the `HIKARI 2021` data has released such data which will be examined at a later point, let us continue to try and make sense of modeling a dataset which can be so publicly available due to its reshaping of features to make use of its anonymity.

-# Random Forest Classifier
+# Initial Model - Random Forest Classifier
 ![Diagram](https://github.com/tngos17/Network-Science/assets/64931318/f9e60b91-f919-49ee-94bd-53e6b87ea9c4)

 Using a basic random forest classifier we are returned a rough model.
-By playing around with a cocktail of features and model arraingements I was able to get the following model specifications:
+By playing around with a cocktail of features and model arraingements I was able to get the following model specifications to an baseline accuracy of 0.84.
+We have yet to accoount for many of the traditional hurdles which may present our findings as more descriptive of our features than the actual targets.

-# Random Forest Classifier Output

-Interpretations:

-- Instances correctly predicted as malicious (TP): 963 (1.25%)
-- Instances correctly predicted as benign (TN): 63785 (82.81%)
-- Instances predicted as malicious but are actually benign (FP): 5702 (7.40%)
-- Instances predicted as benign but are actually malicious (FN): 6576 (8.54%)

-# Accuracy: 0.84
 ```
 +----------------------+-------+------------+
 |        Metric        | Count | Percentage |